 The Flip-N-Lite Ladder: is a better deal than the COSCO, under $100.
-I’ve had this same step ladder for years and it is still like new (minus all the paint).
-This updated version has a paper towel rack: cool.
-This is a good all-around work platform.
-I have used my Cosco step ladder on painting and house projects and I would not trade if for many higher priced step ladders.
+I’ve had this same style step ladder for years and it is still like new (minus all the paint).
+I would not trade it for many higher priced step ladders.
 It is the best painting ladder: stable and versatile.
 5 stars rating and Free Shipping?
 Done.

 High Budget: Best multipurpose Ladder

 The Cosco Multi-Use: it is a small extension ladder(13′) or a step ladder capable of many configurations.
 Five ladders in one – step ladder, extension ladder, scaffold, stairway ladder and wall ladder.
 Stable and high-quality ladder: slip-resistant rungs and feet.
 Convert easily to any position without special tools.
 The ladder can fold flat for storage, it is easy.

 Very High Budget: Best Big Multiposition Ladder

 Big multiposition ladders are both step ladders and extension ladders, they are very high-quality ladders.

 The Werner 26 is the top of the line.
 Enjoy, but handle with care.
 Read the safety tips below: a key point is that you should not level this ladder with blocks, but dig into the earth for a more stable footing…and remember the 4:1 rule when using it in extension mode!
 I’ve spent a lot of days on a big step ladder: I would never go up a cheap one.

 - Quickly hang your ladder in your garage: I use them.
 Worth it.